 What are waterborne diseases?

 Waterborne diseases come about through a lack of water sanitation procedures.
-In many places, the water contains fecal residues.
-In others, there’s a high concentration of chemicals that are harmful to people’s health.

 The presence of microorganisms in these waters causes these illnesses.
 This, added to the fact that this often occurs in places with insufficient healthcare, ends up being fatal for a large number of people.